-We note that a conformal (disformal) metric transformation considered in this paper is not completely arbitrary but must be described by a matter field involved in the original theory so that one can obtain an equivalent theory, except at the spacetime singularity, after a conformal (disformal) transformation.
+We note that a conformal and disformal metric transformation considered in this paper is not completely arbitrary but must be described by a matter field involved in the original theory so that one can obtain an equivalent theory, except at the spacetime singularity.
 For instance, a singularity of the Schwarzschild solution cannot be eliminated by our procedure since it is a vacuum solution without matter field.
-In this paper, we will particularly focus on a class of cosmological solutions where a space-like singularity exists.
+In this paper, we will particularly focus on a class of cosmological solutions with matter fields where a space-like singularity exists.

 This paper is organized as follows.
-We introduce a specific example, an anisotropic power-law inflation model which has a space-like cosmological singularity.
-We demonstrate that the metric of the anisotropic power-law inflation model can be transformed into the flat metric with a combination of conformal and disformal metric transformations.
-However, it is found that the matter fields remain singular.
-Then focusing on the homogeneous and isotropic case, we argue that the regularity of the action is essential, and discuss a complete removal of the singularity in the case when the action is regular.
-Finally, summary and discussion are presented.
+We introduce an anisotropic power-law inflation model, as an example, in which a space-like cosmological singularity exists at the origin of time.
+We demonstrate that the metric of the anisotropic power-law inflation model can be transformed into a flat metric after a combination of conformal and disformal metric transformations.
+Although the matter fields remain singular in their original form, we show that they may be also regularized by a field redefinition of matter fields, provided that the action is regular.
+Thus the regularity of the action is essential for the complete removal of a spacetime singularity.